SehiPark/CpGFuse/README.md

 This repository contains a comprehensive pipeline for processing and analyzing single-cell DNA methylation data from HepG2/HCC cells.
 The pipeline includes steps for data preprocessing, feature extraction, and dataset creation, as well as a neural network model for CpG site methylation prediction.

-## Introduction

-This project aims to process single-cell DNA methylation data from HepG2/HCC cells to extract features that can be used for training machine learning models.
-The pipeline performs data cleaning, feature extraction, and dataset preparation, followed by training a neural network to predict CpG site methylation.

 ## Dependencies